lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_3.md

 `@script`
 With the mutate function from dplyr, transforming is easy!
 The typical way of creating new columns from transformations is to use mutate and create variables one by one.
 This gets tedious fast when there are many more transformations or variables.

 A faster way is to use the mutate-underscore-at function.
-It takes two arguments, the variables specified by the vars function, and the transformation functions specified by the funs function.
+It takes two arguments, the variables specified by the vars function, and the transformation functions given in a list.
+The list should have name-function pairings, with the name being appended to the end of the variable name to form the newly transformed variable column.

-Mutate-underscore-at appends the transformation function name to the end of the variable name.
-If a transformation function doesn't exist, I'd recommend creating a function of it so you can give it to the funs function and let mutate append the function name to the end.
+If a transformation function doesn't exist, I'd recommend creating a function of it so it's easier to provide in the list.
 This is what we did with invert here.
 So, with only one or two lines of code, you've transformed all these variables!

 ---